Ganon's Castle Walkthrough

 Light Barrier in Ocarina of Time

-Until the Spirit Barrier is Dispelled
+Dispel the Spirit Barrier

 Enter the Room Southwest of the Great Hall